 Students will determine the need, plausibility and target market for a computer program, app or computer enabled device for a non-traditional computer application to be used on a mobile platform or other emerging technology.
 Student groups will design various product concepts selecting a single approach and develop a working product demo or application.
-Prerequisite: CIS117M or CIS128M or CIS128M or CIS128M.
+Prerequisite: CIS117M or CIS118M or CIS122M or CIS126M or CIS148M or CIS158M.